 With the problem areas of exposure found, we can help you to decide on the measures that you needed to take to control them to a safe level.
 The first step of this is to prioritize the risks by:

-- Determining which risks are the most likely to occur first.
+–Determining which are the most likely to occur first.

-It is important to deal with the most serious risks first.
+–It is essential to deal with the most serious risks first.

 The next step is to work out what the most suitable control measures are using the Hierarchy of Control.

-- Is it possible to prevent exposure completely by removing the hazardous substance?
+–Is it possible to prevent exposure entirely by removing the hazardous substance?

-- Will changing the substances to less hazardous ones reduce exposure?
+–Will changing the materials to less hazardous ones reduce exposure?

-- Is control of exposure possible at source by engineering solutions such as LEV systems?
+–Can control improve at source by engineering solutions such as LEV systems?

 COSHH Risk Assessments Regulation 8 – Use of Control Measures.

-This means that employers have to make sure that all employees make proper use of their controls. i.e, if an employee discovers a defect with a control measure then they must report it to their employer straight away.
+Regulation 8 means that employers have to make sure that all employees make proper use of their controls. i.e., if an employee discovers a defect with a control measure, then they must report it to their employer straight away.